11 Types of Tables to Spruce Up Your Space & Add Functionality

 Additionally, one of the most appealing features of these tables is that while they are large enough to hold several types of drinking glasses and platters, they are still compact enough to not take up too much space on the floor, mainly owing to the fact that they generally have just one central leg holding them up.

 The best spot to put a cocktail or coffee table is in front of the sofa to hold your magazines, books, drink cups, television remote, and so on.
 Some coffee tables come with in-built cabinets, allowing storage space.
+There's a debate about using an ottoman vs a coffee table that's fun to explore when decorating your living room.

 An extremely common type of table that most of us have heard of, dining tables make mealtime a family affair.
 They’re great for gatherings as well, family or otherwise.